MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Out of bounds memory access example

-Create a checked build with ASAN enabled to test out-of-bounds memory access:
+For the next example, create a checked build with ASAN enabled to test what happens when an app access memory that is out-of-bounds:

-1. Using the developer command prompt you opened for the previous example, create a directory on your machine to run this example.
-For example, `%USERPROFILE%\Desktop\COE`.
+1. Using the developer command prompt you opened for the previous example, create a directory on your machine to run this example such as `%USERPROFILE%\Desktop\COE`.
 1. In that directory, create a source file, for example, `coe.cpp`, and paste the following code:

 ```cpp